nicokruger/inmytree.co.za/app/blog/deploy-a-simple-blog-on-cloudfronts3-with-aws-pipelines-using-cdkcloudformation/index.md

 ---
 title: "Deploy a simple blog on Cloudfront/S3 with AWS Pipelines using CDK/Cloudformation"
 description: 'Taking advantage of AWS Free Tier, you can host your own blog for free.
-Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo.',
+Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo.'
 head:
 - - meta
   - name: description
-    content: 'Taking advantage of AWS Free Tier, you can host your own blog for free.
-Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo.'
+    content: "Taking advantage of AWS Free Tier, you can host your own blog for free.
+Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo."
 - - meta
   - property: "og:type"
     content: "website"